chaobin/chaobin.github.io/_posts/2016-03-09-multivariate-linear-regression.md

-To think of machine learning as a way of *producing a program by inputting data* (versus *producing a program by inputting source code*), You want the machine learned program to be able to perform well not only on training data that helped train the model.
+To think of machine learning as a way of *producing a program by inputting data* (versus *producing a program by inputting source code*), You want the machine learned program to be able to perform well not only on training data that helped train the model, but also make good predictions about the unseen data.
 For example, using a **small portion** of the user data on their preferences in music, you want the model to be able to predict the preferences of **all** your users and recommend music for them.
-In other words, the model should generalize well enough that it makes good predictions on data beyong the training data.

 A model can be -